-Where the decedent was killed in a collision with the driver's vehicle; defendant knew that the driver, who worked at defendant's place of business, was an alcoholic and drank beer while working; plaintiff alleged that defendant was negligent in hiring, supervising and retaining the driver as an employee; both parties requested a scope of employment instruction; the trial court, with the consent of both parties, answered two questions from the jury related to the scope of employment instruction; after trial, defendant moved for judgment as a matter of law, insisting that the jury instructions were the law of the case; and at the hearing on the motion, defendant for the first time argued that the scope of employment instruction constituted fundamental error, it did not warrant a remand for a new trial, because a finding of "scope of employment" was consistent with a finding of causation under a negligent supervision theory.
+Where the decedent was killed in a collision with the driver's vehicle; defendant knew that the driver, who worked at defendant's place of business, was an alcoholic and drank beer while working; plaintiff alleged that defendant was negligent in hiring, supervising and retaining the driver as an employee; both parties requested a scope of employment instruction; the trial court, with the consent of both parties, answered two questions from the jury related to the scope of employment instruction; after trial, defendant moved for judgment as a matter of law, insisting that the jury instructions were the law of the case; and at the hearing on the motion, defendant for the first time argued that the scope of employment instruction should not have been given, defendant invited the jury instruction error and if the instruction constituted fundamental error, it did not warrant a remand for a new trial, because a finding of "scope of employment" was consistent with a finding of causation under a negligent supervision theory.
 Estate of Gutierrez v.
 Meteor Monument, LLC, 2012-NMSC-004, 274 P.3d 97.